 There are several possible explanations for ANA-negativity in patients with SLE.
 The choice of 1:20 as the cutoff dilution for ANA-reactivity is standard2 and was reestablished with normal blood donors.
 The assay becomes quite nonspecific below 1:20.
 While faulty technical performance of the assay could produce false negative ANA results, ANA-negativity in SLE has been reported too often to dismiss.
 In the present study, this possibility was ruled out by reevaluating, under controlled conditions, the ANA originally determined by the hospital laboratory.
 Recently a primary standard for ANA reactivity has been prepared by the WHO; this standard was used to titer the conjugate for the substrate used in the studies presented here.

-A proportion of patients with SLE have ANA which include some antibodies of the IgE class that may not be identified by the currently employed polyspecific antisera.
+A proportion of patients with Systemic Lupus Erythematosus (SLE) have ANA which include some antibodies of the IgE class that may not be identified by the currently employed polyspecific antisera.

 Investigations by Fessel31, Provost30, and Maddison2 have demonstrated no evidence of a prozone phenomenon.
 While liver or kidney from rats or mice is the standard substrate for assessing ANA reactivity, other systems have been used3, 5, 45.
 Specificity is not well established for these other substrates.
 Gladman and colleagues33 suggested substrate insensitivity since 31% of their group of ANA-negative patients had anti-dsDNA.
 In the present study, 1 of 10 ANA-negative patients with SLE had antibodies to dsDNA.